cj2009/TMSim/README/README.txt

 image).
 Note that there are no reject states, because any unlabeled transitions are assumed to go to a reject state, and therefore the TM will "die" if no suitable transition is found at a certain state.

+Possible future additions: A GUI that represents a TM, with the ability to run a string through it by clicking through each step.